 I’d love to know what you think of the idea.
 Is it something you’d make for St Patrick’s Day and welcome in Spring?
 Let me know in the comments.

-Don’t forget to share it with your friends and/or save it to Pinterest.
+If you like the idea don’t forget to share it with your friends and/or save it to Pinterest.

-Pssssst, if you’re keen to make something else for St Paddy’s day then why not try this really easy bottle topper.
+Pssssst, if you’re keen to make something else for St Paddy’s day then why not try this really easy Leprechaun bottle topper.

 BTW if you want to make your own I’ve saved you the hassle of trying to find some of the materials we’ve used.
 Disclosure: If you click on the links below, we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us feed our fur babies real food instead of shoes 😉